-In 1782, the 4th Massachusetts was stationed at in .
-It was guarding the against units of Loyalist Americans who still hoped to achieve the British goal of detaching from the rest of the colonies.
+In 1782, the 4th Massachusetts was stationed at West Point in New York.
+It was guarding the Hudson River Valley against units of Loyalist Americans who still hoped to achieve the British goal of detaching New England from the rest of the colonies.

 In one battle, Shurtliffe took a saber cut across the left side of the head and tended it without medical assistance.
 A few weeks later Robert was hit in the thigh by a musket ball.
 Once again, self-treatment was used, trying --- unsuccessfully--- to dig the ball out with a pocket knife.

 More medical trouble followed.
 Shurtliffe suffered a severe brain fever, which was not uncommon among rebel soldiers, given the dreadful conditions in which they lived and fought.